How much does contractor insurance cost?

 First up, we offer general liability insurance policies that help protect your business against third-party claims of bodily injury or property damage.
 Thimble’s Contractor Insurance covers professions and activities specific to your industry, such as finishing contractors, deck building, upholstering, tiling, and window installation (and lots, lots more).
 You can choose policies by the hour, day, or month, so you’re only paying for insurance when you’re on the job.

 Getting insured via Thimble couldn’t be any easier: Just click “Get a Quote” at the bottom of this screen, or download the Thimble mobile app, and answer three quick questions.
-You’ll have your policy and COI in under 60 seconds.
+You’ll have your policy and Certificates of Insurance (COI) in under 60 seconds.

 We hope we hit the nail on the head (sorry, had to) in this guide, but let’s recap.
 Here are the six, essential steps toward becoming a general contractor:

-Becoming a general contract takes time, diligence, and tenacity.
+Becoming a general contractor takes time, diligence, and tenacity.
 But we know you’ve got what it takes—and we’ll protect you when you land your first client (and second, and third…).